NOAA-EDAB/stocksmart/README.md

 assessed stocks in the United States.
 The following time series are
 available:

--   Catch
+-   Catch - By weight or by number of individuals (species specific)
--   Abundance - Estimate of the numbers of individuals in the population
+-   Abundance - By weight or by number of individuals (species specific)
--   Index - An index of biomass for the population
+-   Index - An index of abundance (shrimp only)
--   Recruitment - Abundance of Juveniles
+-   Recruitment - By weight or by number of individuals (species specific)
 -   Fishing mortality

-Summary statistics for these assessments are also available (FMSY, BMSY, Ftarget etc) in addition to metadata (Jurisdiction, Point of contact, Year of assessment etc)
+Summary statistics for these assessments are also available (FMSY, BMSY, Ftarget etc) in addition to metadata (Stock Name, Stock Area, Jurisdiction, Point of contact, Year of assessment etc)

 The data are extracted and processed from NOAA’s [Stock SMART](https://www.st.nmfs.noaa.gov/stocksmart?app=homepage) web based